komnb14/sse.js/README.md

 # sse.js
+### THIS FILE IS FORKED.
+THIS IS NOT A ORIGINAL FILE
 `sse.js` is a flexible `EventSource` replacement for JavaScript designed to consume Server-Sent Events (SSE) streams with more control and options than the standard `EventSource`.
 The main limitations of